Risk-Based Background Screening in Asia: A Structured Framework

 Credit check legality Often restricted

-Data localization Affects storage and transfer
+Data localization Affects storage & transfer

 Consent requirements Must reflect local law